 LT: I have a nuanced perspective.
 I worked at one of the most sustainable manufacturers that other companies look up to, and when I was in there, internally, there’s a lot of racially insensitive sentiment as well as no BIPOC in positions of leadership.
-And then we’ve also seen other brands like Reformation, a sustainable manufacturer, however, their founder was eating fried chicken to celebrate Black History Month and thought that was appropriate to post.
+And then we’ve also seen other brands like Reformation, a sustainable manufacturer, however, [a former employee of the brand] was eating fried chicken to celebrate Black History Month and thought that was appropriate to post.
 So it’s kind of complicated, because there are sustainable brands yes, in terms of their supply chain, but then when it comes to the health and happiness of their own BIPOC employees, or even just whether or not they care about Black lives, oooooh it’s not always there.
 I also know that those price points are also inaccessible.
 Sometimes fast fashion is just what’s accessible to certain people.
 So I think there’s a couple things that need to happen.
 A lot of people just don't know.
 If they see a $5 shirt from Forever21, they might just think it's normal.
 They might not know that there might be things as extreme as slavery along the supply chain and environment degradation, so I feel like part of it has to be awareness campaigns about what’s exactly happening and the true cost of a $5 tee shirt and a $15 tee shirt.

 And in addition to that, I feel like some of these brands like Fashion Nova can move the needle.
 I know some people don’t really like sustainable collections, they think it’s like greenwashing.
 But, for me it’s a way in.
 People aren’t just going to stop buying from Fashion Nova, or some of these companies, but because they have such a large audience, at least try to release like one sustainable collection, because then their consumers will have an option..

 I don't know if I feel like there’s lots of different solutions, but there’s also accessibility that is at play.
 But people like Meg Thee Stallion who is a self-identified environmentalist.
 She did a beach clean up a couple years ago.
 I think that’s a way she can use her platform.
-So if she does more collabs with Fashion Nova, even if it is a brand notorious for fast fashion, kind of setting some boundaries of, “I don't want to work with you if you’re utilizing child labor or slave labor.
+So if she does more collabs with Fashion Nova, even if it is a brand notorious for fast fashion,kind of setting someboundaries of, “I dont want to work with you if you’re utilizing child labor or slave labor.
 How can we use recycled materials for this collection and make the price point somewhat accessible?”
 Because that is doable, a shirt might not be $5 if it’s made sustainably, but you can potentially get it to that 10-15-20 dollar price point.
 It doesn’t have to be a Patagonia shirt that’s somehow one hundred dollars.
 There’s room to grow and there’s flexibility.

 LM: How can young Black businesses be more socially responsible in their day-to-day?

 LT: One of the easiest things to do that will also help cut costs is repurposing materials as much as possible.
 Whether you’re a jewelry brand or a clothing brand — and the kids, the Gen-Z-ers, they like it!
 It makes for such cool unique styles.
 I would encourage Black owned businesses to upcycle.
 It’s really “in” right now.
-Also if you’re looking at consumer behaviour, there’s this really great study by Sutra, a sustainable marketing agency, that said people want to buy from brands that stand for something.
+Also if you’re looking at consumer behavior, there’s this really great study by Sutra, a sustainable marketing agency, that said people want to buy from brands that stand for something.
 And that shouldn't be the reason why you should want your business to be sustainable, but numbers don’t lie!
 Tying in some of these sustainability initiatives might actually help them get more followers for their business’ Instagram.
 Also repurpose found materials to cut costs, instead of continually having to make your own fabric and things like that.